Victoria University (Australia): Sydney

 Victoria University delivers a number of business courses for international students at its campus in central Sydney, which operates in partnership with the Education Centre of Australia (ECA).

 Whitten Oval

 In late 2010, VU opened an A$8 million Sport and Recreation Learning Centre in partnership with the Western Bulldogs at the Whitten Oval in West Footscray.
 The Centre contains massage therapy clinics open to the public, as well as a 140-seat lecture theatre, a library, classrooms and offices.

-Organisation
+Governance and structures

+Academic structure

 Several of the university's colleges offer internationally recognised qualifications ranging from certificates and diplomas to degrees, postgraduate certificates and diplomas, and masters and doctoral research degrees (PhD).
 Victoria Polytechnic and VU College offer vocational education courses and higher education diplomas.
 These are divided between several colleges, including: